Le P’tit Train Du Nord, Quebec 2020

 $100 – Bike Rental (helmet and bike bag included)

 If you are driving: For this tour we meet riders in St. Jerome at the public parking lot near the train station.
 There are self service kiosks at the lot where you can purchase parking tickets and leave your car here during our tour.

 If you are flying, use Montreal Pierre Trudeau International Airport.
 Use ground transportation to meet us at our St. Jerome train station meeting location.
 More details will follow prior to the tour.

 At the end of the tour we will arrive by bicycle back at the St. Jerome public parking lot.

 Your Lodging Plans

-Your lodging from Sunday, September 1st through Wednesday, September 4th are included with the tour price.
-The tour ends on September 5th and lodging is not included that night.
-We have not made any reservations for September 5th.
+Your lodging from Sunday, August 30th through Wednesday, September 2nd are included with the tour price.
+The tour ends on Thursday, September 3rd and lodging is not included that night.
+We have not made any reservations for that night.